Dreary home market spurs Spanish banks on to foreign climes

 That makes meeting growth targets a challenge.

-Banco Popular (POP.MC), the country's sixth-largest bank, does not have a return on equity target but as of last year it was making a return of just 2.3 percent.
+Banco Popular, the country's sixth-largest bank, does not have a return on equity target but as of last year it was making a return of just 2.3 percent.

 Popular had just over 27 billion euros in toxic real estate assets, amounting to 25 percent of its total loan book, last year, the highest percentage among Spanish banks which analysts say could make it more difficult for it to pursue acquisitions.